-Reflection seismic surveys are a relatively mature technology that can be used to generate robust 2-dimensional (2D) profiles and 3D volumes, particularly in layered horizontal or nearly horizontal rock sequences.
+Reflection seismic surveys are a relatively mature technology that can be used to generate robust 2D profiles and 3D volumes, particularly in layered horizontal or nearly horizontal rock sequences.
 3D seismic data is one of the best ways to constrain fault throw and is considerably cheaper than drilling a fine grid of bore holes.
-3D seismic can be used to visualise the displacement of target coal seams and map the architecture of the fault system(s) and its variation through the stratigraphy within the proposed development area.
+3D seismic can be used to visualize the displacement of target coal seams, and map the architecture of the fault system(s) and its variation through the stratigraphy within the proposed development area.
 It is also important to collect seismic data over larger regional faults that may juxtapose coal seams with shallow aquifers.

-Commonly the data is presented in two-way travel time but, with appropriate pre-stack depth migration (PSDM), relatively accurate 3D volumes can be produced.
+Commonly the data is presented in two-way travel time but with appropriate pre-stack depth migration (PSDM), relatively accurate 3D volumes can be produced.
 Seismic data always has an inherent resolution limit that depends on the acquisition parameters; these can be tailored to improve the quality and utility of the final structural interpretations.
 Archival data, such as scanned paper records, should also be used in addition to electronic forms.

 2.1.8.
-Electromagnetic surveys
+Airborne electromagnetics

-Ground-based transient electromagnetics (TEM), airborne electromagnetics (AEM) and magnetic surveys determine electrical properties of sub-surface material and fluids and can identify changes in lithology and reveal structure.
-TEM is a well-established method, with AEM a maturing technology that requires substantial processing or inversion to adequately image faults and aquifers.
+Airborne Electromagnetics (AEM) is a maturing technology that requires substantial processing or inversion to adequately image faults and aquifers.
 AEM can be flown by helicopter with relatively narrow line spacing, without the need for ground access.
-Strictly speaking, AEM is a 2D dataset, but with appropriate rock type parameterisation and geologically motivated inversion (i.e. integration with multiple datasets) it can provide sufficient resolution for near 3D constraint on shallow aquifer and fault geometry.
-Geoscience Australia has successfully applied this technique to identify multiple faults in shallow sediments - for example, along the Darling River at Menindee Lakes (Lawrie et al. 2012).
+Strictly speaking, AEM is a 2D dataset, but with appropriate rock type parameterisation and geologically motivated inversion (i.e. integration with multiple data sets), it can provide sufficient resolution for near 3D constraint on shallow aquifer and fault geometry.
+Geoscience Australia has successfully applied this technique to identify multiple faults in shallow sediments, for example along the Darling River at Menindee Lakes (Lawrie et. al. 2012).